-Say hello to our favorite literary genre: badass women making huge waves in the world.
+Say hello to our favorite literary genre: badass women.

-As Women’s History Month turns the last corner toward the close, we can’t help but celebrate women who like to cause a little trouble.
+Women’s History Month shines a light on the women who have pushed boundaries.
+And we can’t help but want to celebrate those women who like to cause a little trouble.
 Here you’ll find a list of books that stoke the fires in our rebel hearts.
 Books that call their readers to action.
-Books that draw is in to the questions that come with our sex.
-Books that inspire us to delight in the boundary-crossing, ceiling-shattering, rally-cry-garnering bad behavior of generations of rebel women who came before us, whose work we still endeavor to do, whose torches we still carry.
+Stories that draw us into the questions that come with our sex.
+Inspiration for boundary-crossing, ceiling-shattering, rally-cry-garnering bad behavior of generations of rebel women who came before us, whose work we still endeavor to do, whose torches we still carry.

 She the People by Jen Deaderick

 Description: A sweeping, smart, and smart-ass graphic history of women’s ongoing quest for equality.